syncfusion-content/asp.netmvc-docs/aspnetmvc/DropDownList/DataBinding.md

 ## Virtual Scrolling

 To improve the performance when displaying large data set, you can use “AllowVirtualScrolling” and VirtualScrollMode property.
 This retrieves only a fixed amount of list items and loads remaining data on scrolling.
-The items will be fetched via Ajax request.
+The items will be fetched via AJAX request.

 This supports two modes of virtualization.
 They are,